asvarainnovations/asvara-innovations-site/README.md

 - **Authentication**: Google OAuth (NextAuth.js) and credentials-based registration/login.
 - **User Management**: Profile updates and dashboard.
 - **API & Subscriptions**: API key management and subscription creation/listing.
-- **Database**: Full integration with Prisma ORM and Supabase, including migrations and seeding.
+- **Database**: Full integration with Prisma ORM and Google Cloud SQL, including migrations and seeding.
+- **Storage**: Google Cloud Storage integration for file uploads and management.
 - **Blog System**:
   - Complete blog submission flow with cover image and file attachments.
-  - Integration with Supabase Storage for file uploads.
+  - Integration with Google Cloud Storage for file uploads.
   - Admin moderation dashboard to review, approve, and reject submissions.
   - Backend APIs for blog management with authentication checks.
 - **Careers System**:
   - Universal careers application form with inline validation and file upload.
-  - Resumes are uploaded and stored in Supabase Storage.
+  - Resumes are uploaded and stored in Google Cloud Storage.
   - All submissions are viewable in a modern admin dashboard at `/admin/careers` with search, filter, and download links for resumes.
 - **Frontend & UI/UX**:
   - Complete redesign of the homepage for a modern, animated feel.